 Once you realize that your clients don’t have to directly pay for your travel expenses when you write about travel, you’ll have a lot more outlets to earn from.

-Would you like to know exactly how to use this mind map to earn clients and to get into travel publications?
+Would you like to know exactly how to use mind maps to earn clients and to get into publications?
 Check out Mind Maps for Freelance Writing Success on Smashwords!